luvneesh/BSE311/README.md

 # BSE311
-Extracted audio tu use slides conveniently, only for iitk students
+Extracted audio to use slides conveniently, only for iitk students